Tor.Dor.11

 What exactly is Tor.Dor.11?

-It’s the Land Department’s official lease registration form (Thai only, Garuda emblem) that both parties sign at the Land Office.
+It’s the Land Department’s official lease registration form (Thai only, with Garuda emblem) that both parties sign at the Land Office.

 Can I just bring a private POA if I’m abroad?